 In nature, this process occurs most often with plant life.
 When water is in the ground and plant roots absorb it, water passes through the wall of that root, which is the semipermeable membrane.
 While it does so, the water becomes more concentrated before it’s fully absorbed by the plant.

-This is obviously an extremely simplified explanation of the reverse osmosis filtration system, so below we’re going to explain the journey a typical glass of drinking water takes from the public utility, to the home, through the water filtration system and ultimately into the glass for a drink of clean, safe water.
+This is obviously an extremely simplified explanation of the reverse osmosis filter system, so below we’re going to explain the journey a typical glass of drinking water takes from the public utility, to the home, through the water filter system and ultimately into the glass for a drink of clean, safe water.

-In addition, a reverse osmosis filtration system can reduce the amounts of the following substances:
+In addition, a reverse osmosis filter system can reduce the amounts of the following substances:

 Generally speaking, a large number of filtration systems on the market will come with a storage tank because many of these systems filter water very slowly.
 It’s not uncommon for the system to require one minute or more to filter and process only three ounces of water.
 Therefore, a typical 12-ounce glass of water would take four minutes to fill.
 Most people are not going to wait that long for a glass of water, or even longer to fill a cooking pot.
 The tank helps provide that clean water faster.